-The practice had a nurse lead for infection control who had undertaken further training to enable them to provide advice on the practice infection control policy and carry out staff training.
-All staff received induction training about infection control specific to their role and thereafter annual updates.
+The practice had two nurse leads for infection control who had undertaken further training to enable them to provide advice on the practice infection control policy and carry out staff training.
+All staff received induction training about infection control specific to their role and thereafter periodic updates.
 We saw evidence the leads had carried out audits for the last year and that any improvements identified for action were completed on time.